kinglevel/TimecodeTokenDelMA3/README.md

 # TimecodeTokenDelMA3

-This will look for Token events in a timecode and delete all of them.
+This will look for Token events in a timecode and delete all of them, for GrandMA3.
 Use with caution.